JakubCha/exactextract_qgis/README.md

 ## Installation

-In current version of the plugin there i 1 required and 1 optional package:
+In current version of the plugin there is 1 required and 1 optional package:
 - [**REQUIRED**] From PyPi repository: `pip install exactextract`
 - [**OPTIONAL**] Installed through OSGeo4W setup utility (or `pip install pandas`):
   - pandas